Frequently Asked Questions

 Clinical Experience:

-• Residential Treatment Therapist: Provided family and group therapy specializing in Acceptance and Commitment Therapy (ACT) and skill building to clients requiring 24 hour a day medical and psychological care as a result of an eating disorder.
-Provided meal support and behavioral interventions.
+• Residential Treatment Therapist: Provided family and group therapy to clients requiring 24/7 medical monitoring as a result of an eating disorder.

-• Partial Hospitalization Program/ Intensive Outpatient Program Therapist (PHP/IOP): Provided individual, group and family therapy to clients requiring day treatment for their eating disorders.
-Created personalized treatment plans and facilitated coordination of care with a multidisciplinary team.
-Discharge planning and outpatient treatment team building.
+• Partial Hospitalization Program/ Intensive Outpatient Program Therapist (PHP/IOP): Provided individual, group and family therapy to clients requiring intensive day treatment for eating disorders and co-occurring disorders.

 Specialized Treatment Modalities:

-• Family Based Therapy (FBT- The Maudsley Method):
+• Family Based Therapy (FBT- Maudsley Method) (2023) Stanford University

 Have a question I didn’t answer?
 Get in touch!